 As a vital component in the transportation industry, trucks are constantly traversing our national highways, including I-95 in Florida.
 Because of their considerable weight, trucks present a substantial risk to smaller vehicles, such as cars and motorcycles.
 When a truck collides with other vehicles on the highway, the resulting injuries could be catastrophic or deadly.

 Prosper Shaked is an experienced I-95 in Florida truck accident lawyer who vigorously represents clients injured in automobile or truck accidents.
-To schedule a free consultation to review your case, contact The Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free consultation to review your case, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.

 Common Causes of Truck Accidents on I-95 in Florida